Icenium/icenium-cli/docs/man_pages/publishing/appstore-upload.md

 Builds the project and uploads the application to iTunes Connect.

-<% if(isConsole && isMobileWebsite) { %>
-WARNING: This command is not applicable to mobile website projects.
-To view the complete help for this command, run `$ appbuilder help appstore upload`
-<% } %>
 <% if((isConsole && (isCordova || isNativeScript)) || isHtml) { %>
 ### Options
 * `--certificate` - Sets the **production** certificate that you want to use for code signing your iOS app.